-Bucks (males) have a little heavier type, while does (females) tend to have more feminine features and are permitted to have a dewlap (a roll of skin at the neck, often giving the appearance that the rabbit's head is resting on a cushion of fur).
+Bucks are usually heavier than does, who tend to have more delicate features and are permitted to have a dewlap (a roll of skin at the neck, often giving the appearance that the rabbit’s head is resting on a cushion of fur).

-The ears are upright and quite short in comparison to other similar breeds.
-They are quite broad and rounded at the ends.
+The ears are short, stand up straight, and are broad and rounded at the ends.

-A self or solid-coloured breed, the Alaska rabbit only comes in one colour - black.
+The Alaska rabbit only comes in one color – black.

-The under-colour of the coat, near the skin, is usually a deep slate blue and turns jet black the closer it gets to the surface.
+The under-coat is a deep slate blue and turns jet black the closer it gets to the skin.